RutwikPatel13/RutwikPatel13/README.md

 # Hi there, I'm Rutwik Patel - aka [RutwikPatel13](https://github.com/RutwikPatel13) 👋
 [Portfolio](https://rutwik.dev/)

-## I'm currently pursuing Masters of Science in Computer Science from University of Southern California.
+## I recently graduated with Masters degree of Science in Computer Science from University of Southern California.

-- 🌱 I’m currently learning MERN Stack
 - 👯 I’m looking to collaborate with other project groups
 - 🥅 2025 Goals: Learn more about Flutter
 - ⚡ Fun fact: I love to watch and play cricket